How Can Telehealth Help Ease the Nursing Crisis?

 So was nursing always part of your service roadmap?

-We saw a tremendous potential in the skill set nurses would bring to our partnerships with pharmaceutical firms, digital health platforms and healthcare insurers.
+We saw tremendous potential in the skill set nurses would bring to our partnerships with pharmaceutical firms, digital health platforms and healthcare insurers.
 In addition to medical knowledge, nurses bring high levels of empathy, comfort and stability to patients.
 And that is hugely important to us and our clients.
-As well as being highly skilled in care, nurses front line experience has made them very responsive and efficient.
+As well as being highly skilled in care, nurses' front-line experience has made them very responsive and efficient.
 They are naturally fast in their response to questions and our nurses apply that equally in their digital interactions.
 That’s a great combination for customer satisfaction.

 And how have you gone about integrating nurses into your wider service?

 Our core approach with nurses is the same as with any of our other healthcare professionals.
 We use a combination of rigorous quality control when it comes to recruitment and the application of continuous feedback is critical to ensure high service quality is maintained.
 Nurses, just like all our other healthcare professionals, are prioritised based on continuous user feedback ensuring a high level of service.
 This is positive for both the patient and the nurse.